orb-lang/espalier/doc/md/espalier/grammars/pegmeta.md

    return phrase
 end
 ```

 ### Literal

-This offers an exact match of a substring.
+This offers an exact match of a substring\.

 ```lua
 local Literal = PegMetas : inherit "literal"